 - You may have to do manual blood glucose tests for the rest of the day

-So, how do we prevent all of this?
+So, how do we prevent our sensor from coming off?

 We have completed a range of skin type and adhesion tests and found the below-proven method to keep your Freestyle Libre, Dexcom, or Omnipod on for the entire duration.